 Scan documents to FineReader PDF 15 with a mobile device

 This month we have not one, but two updates in the FineReader family.
-In addition to Release 8 for FineReader PDF 15 for Windows, there is also the release of FineReader PDF for Mobile (formerly known as ABBYY FineScanner)—a new version of our document scanning and conversion application for iOS and Android devices.
+In addition to Release 8 for FineReader PDF 15 for Windows, there is also the release of FineReader PDF for Mobile (formerly known as ABBYY FineScanner)—a new version of our document scanning and conversion application for iOS devices.

 How is FineReader PDF for Mobile related to FineReader PDF for Windows?
 Directly!
 FineReader PDF for Mobile sends captured documents in JPEG or PDF to FineReader PDF 15 for Windows for further processing.
 According to our research, 63% of mobile users transfer documents from a mobile device to a PC to continue working with or archiving such documents–and now FineReader offers a convenient way to do so.